cambridge-ceu/GitHub-matters/docs/NOTES.md

 Note we have set `prefix=${HOME}/.npm` in `${HOME}/.npmrc`.

-When we received message `Error: could not determine executable to run`, the following can be done.
+When we receive message `Error: could not determine executable to run`, the following can be done.

 ```bash
 rm -rf .git/hooks